EmmanueleSalvati/PyGoogle/README.md

 PyGoogle
 ========

-My solution attempts to the problems of the well known PyGoogle class.
+My solutions to the problems of the well known PyGoogle class.

 You can find the class at this link:
 [PyGoogle class](https://developers.google.com/edu/python/)